padulkemid/silvermoon-dotfiles/README.md

 # 🌙 Silvermoon

-This is my 2020 Macbook Pro dotfiles, its kinda bit different from my 2015, my Arch linux, and my Artix.
-All of this dotfiles are linked and not intended to place them straight into their respected config folder ( e.g : `~/.config` ) because the symlinks all already done.
+this is my current dotfiles, its kinda bit different from my old one, and my Artix. all of this dotfiles are linked and not intended to place them straight into their respected config folder ( e.g : `~/.config` ) because the symlinks all already done.

+a big note: This config only works in _intel based macs_ not the M one.

 # 📷 Pics